 by Tom Wright, on Jun 18, 2019 4:00:00 PM

 Need a helping hand to create your strategic plan?
 Download our tried and tested strategic plan template - the same template used by thousands of startups and multinationals alike.
 Our strategic plan template will help you to create a complete strategy, from your vision statement through to your values, your focus areas, strategic objectives, projects, and KPIs.

-The strategic planning template is in Microsoft Excel format and will walk you through the steps involved in creating a strategic plan tab-by-tab.
-In the end, you’ll have a simple, clean and elegant one-page strategic plan that you can print, share or even upload into our strategy tool Cascade.
+The strategic plan template is in Microsoft Excel format and will walk you through the steps involved in creating a strategic plan tab-by-tab.
+In the end, you'll have a simple, clean and elegant one-page strategic plan that you can print, share or even upload into our strategy tool Cascade.

 To use the strategic plan template, just download it, fire up Excel then work through each tab in turn.
 The final tab will automatically output a beautifully formatted strategic plan that you can save, export or even upload into our online strategy tool Cascade.
-Cascade is easy to use, incredibly powerful and trusted by some of the largest (and smallest) brands in the world.
-Pricing starts at $29 per month.

 The strategic plan template is quick and easy to fill out and can be used in workshops or team meetings.
 It comes with sample entries for each section so you can get an understanding of how best to complete the template.
 At the bottom of each tab in the strategic plan template, we've also referenced our detailed guides on each section to help you create the perfect strategic plan.